Thin-film interference

-Thin-film interference is a natural phenomenon in which light waves reflected by the upper and lower boundaries of a thin film interfere with one another, either enhancing or reducing the reflected light.
-When the thickness of the film is an odd multiple of one quarter-wavelength of the light on it, the reflected waves from both surfaces interfere to cancel each other.
-Since the wave cannot be reflected, it is completely transmitted instead.
-When the thickness is a multiple of a half-wavelength of the light, the two reflected waves reinforce each other, increasing the reflection and reducing the transmission.
-Thus when white light, which consists of a range of wavelengths, is incident on the film, certain wavelengths (colors) are intensified while others are attenuated.
+Thin-film interference is a natural phenomenon in which light waves reflected by the upper and lower boundaries of a thin film interfere with one another, increasing reflection at some wavelengths and decreasing it at others.
+When white light is incident on a thin film, this effect produces colorful reflections.

 Thin-film interference explains the multiple colors seen in light reflected from soap bubbles and oil films on water.
 It is also the mechanism behind the action of antireflection coatings used on glasses and camera lenses.
 If the thickness of the film is much larger than the coherence length of the incident light, then the interference pattern will be washed out due to the linewidth of the light source.